 Below is a series of theological statements that are arranged so that you can see some of the highlights and the sequence of Reformed Theology.
 These are beliefs which we Presbyterians embrace to trust and live by.

-WE ARE MADE TO BE LIKE GOD
+WE ARE MADE TO BE LIKE GOD this is a change

 God creates us in His Image, complete with a holy character and a righteous mentality.